ZoneMinder/zmeventnotification/docs/guides/hooks.rst

    sudo -H INSTALL_CORAL_EDGETPU=yes ./install.sh # and follow the prompts

 EdgeTPU models/underlying libraries are not downloaded automatically.
-(EfficeintDet lite v3 and MobileNetv2 TF2 models added Nov 2021)
+(EfficientDet lite v3 and MobileNetV2 TF2 models added Nov 2021)

 For EdgeTPU, the expectation is  that you have followed all the instructions at `the coral site <https://coral.ai/docs/accelerator/get-started/>`__ first.